-This policy applies to information processed by Neustar in connection with operation of its online properties and in the course of providing the products and services described below.
-This policy describes how we collect, use, share and secure your information, and your choices regarding use, access, correction, and deletion of your information.
+This Privacy Statement (“Statement”) applies to information processed by Neustar in connection with operation of its online properties and in the course of providing the products and services described below.
+This Statement describes how we collect, use, sell, share, disclose, and secure your information, and your choices regarding use, access, correction, and deletion of your information.
 We know privacy policies can be confusing and technical.
-To make this as easy as possible to read and understand, we have embedded links throughout the policy.
+To make this as easy as possible to read and understand, we have embedded links throughout this Statement.
 Please click on the links to learn what the defined terms mean and to see additional information about Neustar's use and disclosure of that information in that context.

 Our Commitment: Privacy by Design

 Neustar is committed to the responsible use of information to help businesses make better decisions, secure their operations, and deliver personalized content while respecting personal privacy.
 As a company built on the foundation of Privacy by Design, for more than 20 years Neustar’s unique capabilities have made us the leader in the field of responsible identity resolution, taking personal privacy into consideration throughout the process of designing, building, and delivering information products and services.

 Personal Information: Types & Sources